FE Investments selects technology vendor Jacobi to accelerate growth of its Managed Portfolio Service (MPS)

-Jacobi’s institutional-grade investment technology will be used to amplify and industrialise FEIs’ model portfolio risk monitoring, forward-looking analytics and model portfolio design processes.
+Jacobi’s institutional-grade investment technology will be used to amplify and industrialize FEIs’ model portfolio risk monitoring, forward-looking analytics and model portfolio design processes.

 As part of their usage of Jacobi, FEI will integrate a range of proprietary models, tools and processes into their own private version of the software.